MMO: Meta Multi-Objectivization for Software Configuration Tuning: Multi-objectivization for Software Configuration Tuning

 \subsection{A New Normalization}

-The above observations suggest that the normalization based on the (approximate) true scales of the performance objectives may not be suitable for the MMO model.
-Fortunately, this can be fixed by considering the current population as the basis of bounds in the normalization.
+The above analysis and observations suggest that the FSE normalization based on the (approximate) true scales of the performance objectives may not be suitable for the MMO model.
+Fortunately, this can be fixed by considering the current population as the basis of bounds in the normalization, which is the key extension in this work.
 That is, we replace Equation~\ref{Eq:norm} with the following:

-where $f^{o}(\vect{x})$ denotes the original value of the configuration $\vect{x}$ on the objective $f$, and $f^o_{min}$ and $f^o_{max}$ are the maximum and minimum values of the current population on the objective $f$, respectively.
+where $f^{o}(\vect{x})$ denotes the original value of the configuration $\vect{x}$ on the performance objective $f$, and $f^o_{min}$ and $f^o_{max}$ are the maximum and minimum values of the current population on $f$, respectively.
 As such, instead of using the global bounds throughout the search, the local bounds (in the population of configurations of every generation along with the evolution) are used in the normalization.

-With this modification, the values of the target and auxiliary performance objectives of configurations in the population are likely to be distributed in the range of $[0,1]$.
-This results in a mixed population that consists of both comparable and incomparable configurations, thus striking a good balance between imposing the selection pressure towards the best target performance objective while preserving the diversity of the auxiliary performance objective.